robit-man/URDF-Threejs-Modifier-PROTOTYPE/README.md

 # To Be Developed:

 - ~~URDF Export after modification~~
+- ~~Degrees as input for YPR, and bi-directional conversion from RAD in urdf and Quaternion in threejs~~
 - URDF Mesh Manipulation in multiple modalities
 - Support drop of URDF only and use existing meshes that have been uploaded prior
 - Support for VR input to control appendages